LagoVista/docs/Messaging/Parsing/RegExValueSelector.md

 # Regular Expression Value Selectors

-To allow for maximum flexibility in extracting values from your message, we have provided a mechanism to extract a value from a string.
+To allow for maximum flexibility in extracting values from your message, we have provided a mechanism that allows you to extract a value from a string.

-Consider the following scenario where your initial selector will find the following string:
+Consider the following scenario, where your initial selector will find the following string:
 ```
 Temperature = 32.0 F
 ```